 - Springfield Campus

-- Parking stickers may be purchased at the Security Office between 7:30 am, and 4:30 pm.
+- Parking stickers may be purchased at the Security Office between 7:30 am, and 3:30 pm.
 Monday through Friday at the Security Office, 801 North Rutledge (first floor, north door) and must be properly displayed on all vehicles parked in any University owned parking lot.
 All outstanding parking citations must be paid in full before a new sticker can be purchased.
-The basic fee to purchase an annual parking sticker is $70.
-For those employees earning less than $20,000 per year and for students, the fee is $45 per year.
+There is a tiered fee structure for employees.
+For employees paid less than $35K per year, the fee is $25.
+For employees paid $35-50K per year, the fee is $40.
+For employees paid over $50K per year, the fee is $70.
+For students, the fee is $25 per year.
 Stickers for a second vehicle owned by the purchaser of the original sticker can be purchased for $20 each.
-Current stickers expire September 1.
+Stickers expire June 30th of each year, with the new permit sales beginning July 1.
 For additional information, call the Security Office, 545-7777.
 The entire text of the Motor Vehicle Regulations for Southern Illinois University School of Medicine at Springfield is available on the School's Intranet or from the Security Office.
 There is a $1.00 per day charge for a temporary parking pass; see Security to obtain a temporary pass.

 St. John’s Hospital: Students may park on the 4th level of the parking ramp located on the corner of Seventh and Madison Streets.
 See Security, Room 1004A, to obtain a temporary parking pass.

 - Memorial Medical Center

 - Students may only park in SIU parking areas.
 Parking stickers are required and may be purchased from the Security Office, Room 1071A at 801 North Rutledge.
 See Security to obtain a temporary pass.